Rebuttal to "The Amazing Story Behind the Global Warming Scam"

 Revelle and Keeling used this new alarmism to keep their funding growing.
 Other researchers with environmental motivations and a hunger for funding saw this developing and climbed aboard as well.
 The research grants began to flow and alarming hypothesis began to show up everywhere.

 Again, red herrings and strawman arguments.
-Coleman thinks that if he can keep your eyes on the political argument, you will be distracted enough from the science, and if his emotional appeals work, you will believe his opinion, and ignore the science.
+This is a political rhetorical tactic.
+If Coleman can keep your eyes on the political argument, you will be distracted enough from the science; and if his emotional appeals work, you will believe his opinion, and ignore the science.

 The Keeling curve showed a steady rise in CO2 in atmosphere during the period since oil and coal were discovered and used by man.
 As of today, carbon dioxide has increased from 215 to 385 parts per million.
 But, despite the increases, it is still only a trace gas in the atmosphere.
 While the increase is real, the percentage of the atmosphere that is CO2 remains tiny, about 41 hundredths of one percent.